VaslD/Deque.NET/README.md

 ## Installation

-Since this is a tailored duplicate of DequeNET for personal use, it is not published on NuGet and never will be.
+Since this is a tailored duplicate of DequeNET for personal use, this project is not published on NuGet and never will be.
 The original DequeNET package is [available there](https://www.nuget.org/packages/DequeNET/).